 Neuropsychological Testing for Autism in Adults and Sensory Processing

-Sensory processing difficulties are common among individuals with autism and can significantly impact daily functioning and quality of life.
+Sensory processing difficulties are common among individuals with ASD and can significantly impact daily functioning and quality of life.
 Neuropsychological assessments may include measures to evaluate sensory processing patterns, including hypersensitivity, hyposensitivity, and sensory-seeking behaviors.
 Understanding your sensory profile can inform environmental modifications and sensory integration strategies to improve comfort and functioning.

 Overall, neuropsychological testing for autism in adults offers a comprehensive and multidimensional approach to assessing cognitive, emotional, and behavioral functioning.